satellite-image-deep-learning/techniques/README.md

 * [Boosting object detection performance through ensembling on satellite imagery](https://medium.com/earthcube-stories/boosting-object-detection-performance-through-ensembling-on-satellite-imagery-949e891dfb28)
 * [How to use deep learning on satellite imagery — Playing with the loss function](https://medium.com/earthcube-stories/techsecret-how-to-use-deep-learning-on-satellite-imagery-episode-1-playing-with-the-loss-8fc05c90a63a)
 * [On the importance of proper data handling](https://medium.com/picterra/on-the-importance-of-proper-data-handling-part-1-b78e4bfd9a7c)
+* [Generate SSD anchor box aspect ratios using k-means clustering](https://github.com/tensorflow/models/blob/master/research/object_detection/colab_tutorials/generate_ssd_anchor_box_aspect_ratios_using_k_means_clustering.ipynb) -> tutorial showing how to discover a set of aspect ratios that are custom-fit for your dataset, applied to tensorflow object detection

 # ML metrics
 A number of metrics are common to all model types (but can have slightly different meanings in contexts such as object detection), whilst other metrics are very specific to particular classes of model.
 The correct choice of metric is particularly critical for imbalanced dataset problems, e.g. object detection